sylentprofet/screenshotter/README.md

 Useful for writing how-to's with pictures of code or other visual examples.

-Requires package scrot, will automatically check and install if necessary.
+Requires package scrot, will check and install if necessary.

 # Usage #

 1- Make sure the script is executable.

-chmod +x scrncap.sh
+chmod +x screenshotter.sh

 2- Invoke the script in a terminal and start capturing!

-./scrncap.sh
+./screenshotter.sh

 # Default Options #